Still waiting for the bus.

 Because as much as we hate to admit it, you’ve kinda been a good sport.

-I mean, you just spent over ten grand to send your kid out into the pseudo-wilderness for seven weeks when you could have been partying like P. Diddy in (circle one) The Maldives, Necker Island, St. Barth, Portoferraio or Parrot Cay.
+I mean, you just spent over ten grand to send your kid out into the pseudo-wilderness for seven weeks when you could have used the coin to party like P. Diddy in Parrot Cay instead.

-Plus how do you expect your kids to actually succeed at life one day if they’ve never lived 10 for 2 and therefore can’t properly short sheet a bed?
+But how can you possibly expect your kids to actually succeed at life one day if they’ve never lived 10 for 2 and therefore can’t properly short sheet a bed?
 Or swamp a canoe?
 Or build a fire that can actually burn through rope?

 Don’t all fires do that?